caroldacfontana/caroldacfontana.github.io/_posts/2025-01-26-oracle-python-api.md

 CSV file written locally:
 ![](../assets/csv_locally.png)

 **12. Now let's write this csv in our Google Drive account.
-I didn't want to mess with Google's API on this case, and instead, to make it easier, I'm just using a lib called gspread that facilitates me to use Google Sheets specifically.**
+I didn't want to mess with Google's API directly, and instead, to make it easier, I'm just using a lib called gspread that facilitates me to use Google Sheets specifically.**

 So first, you're gonna need to log on to Google Cloud Console.